PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 19:22:35
+Last updated: 2024-04-02 19:23:08
-Random Quote: It is the quality of our work which will please God, not the quantity. - Mahatma Gandhi
+Random Quote: Using the power of decision gives you the capacity to get past any excuse to change any and every part of your life in an instant. - Tony Robbins